University of New South Wales

 Fees and FEE-HELP

-Indicative total fee in 2025: $20,000 (domestic full-fee paying place)
+Total indicative fee in 2025: $20,000 (domestic full-fee paying place)

-The indicative fee is based on an estimated average and are subject to choice of elective course.
-The fees listed are for tuition only, other fees and charges are not included.
-The amount you pay will vary depending on the calendar year to enrol, the courses you select and whether your study load is more or less than one Equivalent Full Time Student Load (eight courses per year).
+The indicative fee is based on an estimated average and is subject to the choice of elective course.
+The fee is for tuition only.
+Other fees and charges are not included.
+The amount you pay will vary depending on the calendar year to enrol, the courses you select and whether your study load is more or less than 1 Equivalent Full Time Student Load (eight courses per year).